pingcap/docs-cn/tiup/tiup-command-mirror-rotate.md

 After executing this command, TiUP starts an editor for the user to modify the file content to the target value, such as changing the value of the `expires` field to a later date.
 Then, TiUP changes the `version` field from `N` to `N+1` and saves the file.
 After the file is saved, TiUP starts a temporary HTTP server and waits for all mirror administrators to sign the file.

-For how mirror administrators sign files, refer to the `sign` command<!-- (/tiup/tiup-command-mirror-sign.md) -->.
+For how mirror administrators sign files, refer to the [`sign` command](/tiup/tiup-command-mirror-sign.md).

 ## Options

 ### --addr

 - Specifies the listening address of the temporary server.
-You need to make sure that the address is accessible to other mirror administrators so that they can use the `sign` command<!-- (/tiup/tiup-command-mirror-sign.md) --> to sign the file.
+You need to make sure that the address is accessible to other mirror administrators so that they can use the [`sign` command](/tiup/tiup-command-mirror-sign.md) to sign the file.
 - Data type: `STRING`
 - If this option is not specified in the command, TiUP listens on `0.0.0.0:8080` by default.